-John MacDonald: Don't just blame the current Government for rising crime
+Opinion: Don't just blame the current Govt for rising crime

 On Mike Hosking's show this morning, she made the claim that since Labour came into government, retail crime has gone through the roof.
 She's saying it's a disgrace.
 She says we're not seeing the police as much as we used to and she's had enough.

 I can fully understand where she's coming from.
-But I don't agree with her that it's just the current government's fault.
-Just like I don't agree with Christopher Luxon when he says it's all the fault of the current government.
+But I don't agree with her that it's just the current Government's fault.
+Just like I don't agree with Christopher Luxon when he says it's all the fault of the current Government.

 I'll explain what I mean but, first, did you see the security camera footage of that ram raid at the mall up in Auckland?
 It was on the TV news last night and it's been all over the internet.